-- Test your water using either a home test kit or by going to a local Leslie’s store.
-Many chemical factors can contribute toward cloudy water, and it is important to address these.
+We advise you to test your pool water using a home test kit.
+Many chemical factors can contribute toward cloudy water and it is important to address these.
 Follow all recommendations from your water test to balance your water first.
 If you have chlorine issues, wait to treat those until completing the steps below.
 Once you have completed adding the needed chemicals, wait for at least 4 hours and then use the following steps to help treat your cloudy water.

-After using this product, your total chlorine will remain the same, but the free available chlorine, the chlorine that will help sanitize and clear the pool, will now increase.
-Fresh ‘N Clear also has a built in clarifier that will assist with the cleanup.
+After using this product, your total chlorine will remain the same, but the available chlorine that helps sanitizes and clears the pool will now increase.
+Fresh ‘N Clear also has built-in clarifier that will assist with the cleanup.

-- If there is not a difference between total and free available chlorine, you will want to simply begin with a clarifying product such as Leslie’s Ultra Bright.
+If there is no difference between the total and available chlorine in your pool, you will want to use a clarifying product such as Leslie’s Ultra Bright.
+What’s a clarifier?
+You might be asking yourself right now.
 A clarifier traps tiny particles together to allow your filter to efficiently remove them.

-Make sure to follow all product directions and do not over treat with Ultra Bright.
+Make sure to follow product descriptions and do not over treat with Ultra Bright.
 Often, this will make the problem worse.

-- If you do not have any chlorine in the water to begin with, you will want to shock your pool with a product like Leslie’s Power Powder Plus while following all product instructions.
+If zero chlorine is present in the water to begin with, you will want to shock your pool with a product like Leslie’s Power Powder Plus.
 This will drastically increase the chlorine levels to help sanitize the water and the contaminants in it.